connexcs/docs/docs/customer/did.md

 ## Range Holders

-Following are the steps to configure the Range Ho9lder cards.
+Following are the steps to configure the Range Holder cards.

 1. We create a new **Carrier** which is basically a **Range Holder**.
 This is a pseudo-carrier.
 This carrier (Range Holder) isn't going to send any calls and we need not provide it with any **Authentication**.![RH1](/customer/img/RH1.jpg)
 2. Next, we build a **Provider Rate Card** for the Range Holder.